Permit Revoked for Yang’s Giant Telescope

-Artist’s rendering of the Thirty Meter Telescope
+Future of Thirty Meter Telescope Up in the Air

 The proposed Thirty Meter Telescope (TMT) suffered a serious blow this week after the Hawaiian Supreme Court rescinded its construction permit.
 Plans to build the world’s largest telescope atop the Mauna Kea were put on hold in April after scores of Hawaiian natives protested the project, and environmental groups challenged the permit in court.
 UCSB Chancellor Henry Yang, a major force in the project who has chaired its board for eight years, has given little indication about what comes next.